esmartdie/PowerBIProjects/Contoso _Sales/README.md

 This is my last job, I’m still working on the documentation, but I am sharing the screens as a summary.

-I used Contoso BI demo dataset to create this amazing dashboard, that I will explined detailed later.
+I used Contoso BI demo dataset to create this amazing dashboard, that I will explained detailed later.

 ## Data Base Model